 The United States-Chile Free Trade Agreement (FTA) entered into force on January 1, 2004.
 The United States-Chile FTA eliminates tariffs and opens markets, reduces barriers for trade in services, provides protection for intellectual property, ensures regulatory transparency, guarantees nondiscrimination in the trade of digital products, commits the Parties to maintain competition laws that prohibit anticompetitive business conduct, and requires effective labor and environmental enforcement.
 With the twelfth annual tariff reductions taking effect on January 1, 2015, 100% of U.S. exports will enter Chile duty-free.

 Highlights of the U.S.-Chile FTA

 New Opportunities for U.S. Workers and Manufacturers: All exports of consumer and industrial products can now enter Chile duty free.
 Key U.S. export sectors benefit, such as agricultural and construction equipment, autos and auto parts, computers and other information technology products, medical equipment, and paper products.

-Expanded Markets for U.S. Farmers and Ranchers: More than xx% of U.S. farm goods now enter Chile tariff-free, with all tariffs phased out by January 2015.
-Key U.S. farm products will benefit from improved market access, including pork, beef, soybeans, durum wheat, feed grains, potatoes, and processed food products such as french fries, pasta, distilled spirits and breakfast cereals.
+Expanded Markets for U.S. Farmers and Ranchers: With all tariffs phased out by January 2015, key U.S. farm products can benefit from improved market access, including pork, beef, soybeans, durum wheat, feed grains, potatoes, and processed food products such as french fries, pasta, distilled spirits and breakfast cereals.
 U.S. exports of agricultural products to Chile totaled $891 million in 2013.
 Leading categories include wheat, feeds and fodders, poultry meat, and beef and beef products.
 Learn more here.